feincms/feincms3/docs/guides/multisite.rst

 `feincms3-sites
 <https://github.com/matthiask/feincms3-sites>`__'s documentation:

-The feincms3-sites allows running a feincms3 site on several domains, with separate page trees etc. on each (if so desired).
+feincms3-sites allows running a feincms3 site on several domains, with separate page trees etc. on each (if so desired).

 The default behavior allows to match a single host.
 The advanced options fieldset in the administration panel allows specifying your own regex,